-Expected contracted service revenues from the service agreements (backlog) represent management's estimate of the amount of contracted service revenues that the Group expects will result in future revenue from certain existing contracts.
-Backlog included in this Information Memorandum is based on a number of assumptions and estimates, including assumptions related to the performance of a number of the existing contracts at a particular date, but does not include adjustments for inflation.
+Expected contracted service revenues from service agreements (backlog) represent management's estimate of the amount of contracted service revenues that the Group expects will result in future revenue from certain existing contracts.
+Backlog, as included in this Information Memorandum, is based on a number of assumptions and estimates, including assumptions related to the performance of a number of the existing contracts at a particular date, but does not include adjustments for inflation.
 One of the main assumptions for calculating backlog is the automatic renewal of contracts for services with the Group's anchor customers.
-Such contracts have renewable terms including, in some cases, 'all or nothing' clauses that only allow the renewal of a contract for the entire portfolio (not the renewal of a portion thereof) on terms that are generally pre-agreed and may result in an increase or a decrease in price, within certain parameters.
+Such contracts have renewable terms including, in some cases, 'all or nothing' clauses that only allow the renewal of a contract for the entire portfolio (not the renewal of a portion thereof) on terms that are generally pre-agreed and the application of which may result in an increase or a decrease in price of the service, within certain parameters.
 In some instances, the contracts for services may be cancelled under certain circumstances by the customer at short notice without penalty.

-The Group's definition of backlog may not necessarily be the same as that used by other companies engaged in activities similar to that of the Group.
+The Group's definition and calculation of backlog may not necessarily be the same as that used by other companies engaged in activities similar to that of the Group.
 As a result, the amount of its backlog may not be comparable to the backlog reported by such other companies.
 The realisation of the Group's backlog estimates is further affected by its performance under contracts.
-The Group's ability to execute its backlog is dependent on its ability to meet its clients' operational needs, and if it is unable to meet such needs, the Group's ability to execute its backlog could be adversely affected, which could materially affect its business, prospects, financial condition, results of operations and cash flows.
+The Group's ability to execute its backlog could be adversely affected, which could materially affect the Group's business, prospects, results of operations, financial condition and cash flows.
 There can be no assurance that the revenue projected in the Group's backlog will be realised or, if realised, will result in profit.
 Contracts for services are occasionally modified by mutual consent.
 Because of potential changes in the scope or schedule of the services the Group provides to its clients, it cannot predict with certainty when or if the Group's backlog will be realised.
 Even where a project proceeds as scheduled, it is possible that the client may default and fail to pay amounts owed to the Group.
-Delays, payment defaults or cancellations could reduce the amount of backlog currently estimated, and consequently, could inhibit the conversion of that backlog into revenues, which would in turn materially affect the Group's business, prospects, financial condition, results of operations and cash flows.
+Delays, payment defaults or cancellations could reduce the amount of backlog currently estimated, and consequently, could inhibit the conversion of that backlog into revenues, which would in turn materially affect the Group's business, prospects, results of operations, financial condition and cash flows.